wakgill/mkg/_links/a.md

 link: https://halo.fandom.com/wiki/Cadmon_Lasky
 ---

-This is a bunch of random text.
+> This is a bunch of random text.
+Like a quote from the article.